maxbisesi/LearnOrDie_4/readme.txt

  Url listeners to convert:
 - Convert save session from old reducers to new RTK, then use new DataDAO
 - Update cards
+  Cards need to have Id and ownerId throughout.
 - get Cards

+While testing you should be able to see new cards you just created and update them

   characters: [],